darylrue/code_challenge_sms_simulation/README.md

 ## Prerequisites
 - `python3` is available on the environment PATH (Tested with Python 3.10)

-## Scripts for testing / running this project
+## Scripts for installing dependencies and testing this project

 NOTE: These scripts are intended for use on a *nix system or WSL on a Windows system.